DeSantis faces decisive moment with GOP debate

 Other Republicans say the debate is an opportunity for the governor as more GOP primary voters turn their attention to the race.

 Trump will not attend the debate and will instead address striking auto workers in Michigan in an effort to counter-program the event.
-The former president also skipped the first debate last month, instead opting to do a sit-down interview with former Fox News host Tucker Carlson.
+The former president also skipped the first debate, instead opting to do a sit-down interview with former Fox News host Tucker Carlson.

 The move allowed the rest of the field to soak up the limelight without being directly in Trump’s shadow.
 Many predicted DeSantis would be the top target on stage, but instead, Ramaswamy and Haley garnered the most post-debate chatter.